wesruv/target.en/help/c-integrating-target-with-mac/a4t/understanding-expected-data-variances.md

 ---
+keywords: data variances;analytics;differences;variance;a4t;analytics for target;analytics as the reporting source;discrepancies;discrepancy
 description: Information about expected data variances between Target and Adobe Analytics when not using Analytics as the Reporting Source (A4T), which eliminates data variance altogether.
-keywords: data variances;analytics;differences;variance;a4t;analytics for target;analytics as the reporting source;discrepancies;discrepancy
-seo-description: Information about expected data variances between Target and Adobe Analytics when not using Analytics as the Reporting Source (A4T), which eliminates data variance altogether.
-seo-title: Expected Data Variances When Not Using A4T
-solution: Target
 title: Expected Data Variances When Not Using A4T
 topic: Advanced
 uuid: 61bef460-8613-4251-b1b2-b6226ec86d9b